History of Hallmark in Timeline

 Hallmark

-In 1919, the French mark head of horse was used for jewellery and watches from 18k gold made in the French provinces between 1838 and 1919
+In 1919, the French mark head of horse for jewellery and watches from 18k gold made in the French provinces was used.

 November 1972: Vienna Convention on the Control of the Fineness and the Hallmarking of Precious Metal Objects Signed

-In November 1972, a core group of European nations signed the Vienna Convention on the Control of the Fineness and the Hallmarking of Precious Metal Objects, in an attempt to standardize legislation on precious metals and facilitate international trade.
+In November 1972, a core group of European nations signed the Vienna Convention on the Control of the Fineness and the Hallmarking of Precious Metal Objects, in an attempt at standardizing the legislation on the inspection of precious metals and to facilitate international trade.
 Articles conforming to the standard receive the Common Control Mark (CCM).

-In 1972, official French Hallmarks were used for gold and silver.
+In 1972, official French Hallmarks for gold and silver were used.

 1999: Changes to the UK hallmarking system

-In 1999, changes were made to the UK hallmarking system to align it more closely with the European Union, with the date letter no longer being a compulsory part of the hallmark.
+In 1999, changes were made to the UK hallmarking system to align it with the European Union, with the date letter no longer a compulsory part of the hallmark.

-In July 2009, the Hallmarking Act was amended to include palladium from January 2010.
+In July 2009, the Hallmarking Act was amended to include palladium.

-In February 2013, a legislative reform order (LRO) came into effect, giving UK assay offices the legal right to strike hallmarks outside of UK territory.
+In February 2013, a Legislative Reform Order (LRO) came into effect, granting UK assay offices the legal right to strike hallmarks outside of UK territory.

-July 2016: Birmingham Assay Office Begins Striking Hallmarks in Mumbai, India
+July 2016: Birmingham Assay Office strikes hallmarks in Mumbai, India

-In July 2016, Birmingham Assay Office began striking Birmingham hallmarks in Mumbai, India, with further offshore offices likely to be established.
+In July 2016, Birmingham Assay Office began striking Birmingham hallmarks in Mumbai, India, with the possibility of establishing further offshore offices.

 March 2018: British Hallmarking Council Announcement

-In March 2018, the British Hallmarking Council announced that UK assay office marks struck offshore must be distinguishable from those struck in the UK, possibly requiring an 'offshore' assay mark.
+In March 2018, the British Hallmarking Council announced that UK assay office marks struck offshore must be distinguishable from those struck in the UK.